sveltejs/kit/README.md

 pnpm -r build
 ```

 You should now be able to run the [examples](examples) by navigating to one of the directories and doing `pnpm dev`.
-For example, to run `svelte-kit-demo` enter the following command:
+For example, to run `svelte-kit-demo` enter the following commands:

 ```bash
 cd examples/svelte-kit-demo